Magni (character): Thor: The Reigning

+Brought to Earth-616

+Enchantress tricked Thor and Ullr in helping her in a ritual.
+While it appeared to be a ritual that would revive her son Iric, it actually brought Magni to Earth-616 as Thor learns about how he helped Enchantress father him in the other reality.
+While knowing that Enchantress tricked him, Thor did bond with Magni where it was also shown that he was worthy of wielding Mjolnir as well.
+Magni accompanied Thor, Sif, and Enchantress in fighting Radioactive Man, King Cobra, Mister Hyde, and Grey Gargoyle.
+While Magni knocked down Mister Hyde, a later dose of his serum enabled Mister Hyde to punch Magni off the roof as Enchantress uses her magic to catch him.
+When the villains were defeated and the police arrived to arrest Enchantress, Thor had the Asgardians evacuated so that Magni could be healed.

 Powers and abilities

 Magni was an Asgardian whose incredibly dense body granted him a high resistance to injury.
 His Asgardian physiology granted him great stamina, quick reflexes, an extremely long life span, and immunity to all Earthly diseases, toxins, and some magic.
 Magni's position as the Norse god of strength granted him superhuman strength even greater than that of his father Thor (he effortlessly lifted and dropped a tower on Desak).

 As prince of New Asgard and a warrior in its service, Magni received training in the Asgardian arts of war granting him a high degree of proficiency in armed and unarmed combat.

 After gaining Mjolnir, Magni received a portion of Thor's powers.

 Weapons and equipment

 Magni wore a suit of Asgardian armor similar to the one his father Thor wore during his early days as lord of Asgard.
 Magni occasionally used one of New Asgard's many winged horses for transportation.

 Magni gained possession of his father's legendary hammer Mjolnir, which had several enchantments.
 Magni demonstrated the ability to throw the hammer and have it magically return to him, fly by throwing it and holding onto its leather thong, and create dimensional portals.
 Upon gaining Mjolnir, Magni discovered that he instinctively knew how to use it for basic things.
-The lady Sif instructed him on how to traverse dimensions with it.
+Lady Sif instructed him on how to traverse dimensions with it.
 Still, his proficiency with the hammer may be assumed to be far less than his father's.

 Before gaining Mjolnir, Magni favored various types of axes in combat.